-- 1.1.1 The admission requirements to the Honours Degree of Bachelor of Science in Transport & Logistics Management Programme (abbreviated BSc (T&LM) Hons) are determined by the University Grants Commission (UGC) in accordance with the government policy on university admissions. - 1.1.2 Only full time students would be admitted to this program.
+- 1.1.1 The admission requirements to the Honours Degree of Bachelor of the Science of Engineering (abbreviated BSc Eng Hons) are determined by the University Grants Commission (UGC) in accordance with the government policy on university admissions. - 1.1.2 Only full time students are admitted to this programme. - 1.1.3 Presently, students are admitted to the BSc Eng Hons programme under three categories of Engineering: - Engineering (Common Intake) - Engineering (Earth Resources) - Engineering (Textiles)